Dublin Business School

 As per the reviews over an unofficial source, DBS has the following features:

-• Quality of Education: DBS has maintained a considerable reputation for the quality of its teaching.
-As an institute, DBS focuses its main research activity on the constant improvement of the learning experience of students
+• Quality of Education: DBS has maintained a considerable reputation for quality of its teaching.

-• Smaller Class Sizes: The courses have smaller class sizes and this makes the lectures more accessible to students and helps in building more personal interactions
+• Smaller Class Sizes: The courses have smaller class sizes making lectures more accessible to students and helps in building more personal interactions

 • Student Centred Approach: DBS organizes student service department, a range of social, sports, and developmental activities for students